Substitute for Sorrow

 2017 - 2018

 In this series Substitute for Sorrow an emphasis has been placed on heritage: specifically in reference to Chinese painting (Pinyin: ‘shuǐ mò huà’).
-By exploring the quintessentially Chinese medium of ink wash painting, this series employs new forms of expressions through the utilization and praxis of radical techniques (by delivering ink stains with the use of an atomiser, rather than a traditional ink brush).
+By exploring the traditional medium of ink wash painting, this series employs radical techniques, such as using an atomiser to deliver ink stains instead of a traditional brush.
+This approach re-imagines time-honoured landscape paintings (Pinyin: ‘shan shuǐ’, meaning ‘mountain-water’), challenging conventional notions of Chinese representational art.
+Multiple viewpoints and negative space play critical compositional roles.

-Such abstraction allows the mind to conjure up several imaginary depictions, perhaps connoting Chinese scholars’ rocks, a scenery of Lijiang River in Xingping, Guilin, or mere conceptual geological formations; these works embody scaled-down representations of the landscape of the mind - alluding to an alternative, painted reality.
+Marbled Plexiglas atop compressed Xuan paper infused with ink droplets creates a sense of depth, enhanced by the three-dimensionality of shadows formed by the paper's folds and grooves and the varying intensity of ink stains.
+This abstraction allows the mind to conjure imaginary depictions, evoking Chinese scholars’ rocks, the scenery of the Lijiang River in Xingping, Guilin, or conceptual geological formations.
+These works embody scaled-down representations of the landscape of the mind, alluding to an alternative painted reality.

 -

-As a side note: these works were partly inspired by the music of Henyrk Gorecki, specifically Symphony No. 3 – “Symphony of Sorrowful Songs”.
-Symphonic yearning is reflected by the somnolent and contemplative nature of the visually monotonic works.
+As side note: These works were partly inspired by Henryk Górecki's Symphony No. 3 – “Symphony of Sorrowful Songs”.
+The symphonic yearning is reflected in the somnolent and contemplative nature of these visually monotonic works.